PrestaShop/docs/src/content/1.7/modules/concepts/templating/admin-views.md

 ![Override all the things](../img/bo-override-1.png)

-Access the product Listing page and "voila", we have overridden the complete page.
-Now we can re-use the real `catalog.html.twig` template as a base and adapt it to remove "Reference" column.
+Access the product Listing page and "voila", we have overridden the filter block.
+Now we can adapt it to remove "Reference" column.
 For instance, remove "Reference" and "Search Ref." table headers, and we should have this view:

 ![Almost there](../img/bo-override-2.png)

 Well, it's not that good... it's because the columns are also rendered by the template `list.html.twig`.
 We must override it to remove the "Reference" column.

-Let's create the file named `list.html.twig` in the `modules/foo/views/PrestaShop/Admin/Product/CatalogPage` folder with the content of original template located in the `src/PrestaShopBundle/Resources/views/Admin/Product/CatalogPage` folder.
+Let's create the file named `list.html.twig` in the `modules/foo/views/PrestaShop/Admin/Product/CatalogPage/Lists` folder with the content of original block `product_catalog_form_table_row` located in the `src/PrestaShopBundle/Resources/views/Admin/Product/CatalogPage/Lists` folder.

 We only have to remove the "Reference" row in this template and we are good.